tonytins/Sims1Pack/README.md

 #### Windows

-On Windows, S1Util defaults to the Complete Collection install directory for The Sims 1.
+On Windows, SimGet defaults to the Complete Collection install directory for The Sims 1.
 This makes it convenient to work with mods and custom content in the Windows environment.

 #### Other Platforms